oliverhuynh/SSH-To-Hosts/README.md

+# SSH-To-Hosts

-This projects is for syncing ~/.ssh/config instances to /etc/hosts file for the domain to ip mapping
+This project is for syncing ~/.ssh/config instances to /etc/hosts file for the domain to ip mapping

 Ex: Your .con
 Host Abc.xyz